2008–09 UEFA Champions League group stage: Teams

 Of the 16 teams in Pots 1 and 2, 14 eventually qualified for the first knockout round.
-The exceptions were Werder Bremen (to the UEFA Cup) and PSV (eliminated).
+The exceptions were Werder Bremen (to the UEFA Cup) and PSV Eindhoven (eliminated).
 Their places went to Panathinaikos (from Pot 3) and Atlético Madrid (from Pot 4).
-Aalborg BK were the lowest-ranked Pot 4 team to qualify for the UEFA Cup Round of 32.
+AaB were the lowest-ranked Pot 4 team to qualify for the UEFA Cup Round of 32.

 Tie-breaking criteria

-Based on paragraph 6.05 in the UEFA regulations for the current season, if two or more teams were equal on points on completion of the group matches, the following criteria were applied to determine the rankings:
+Based on paragraph 6.05 in the regulations for the current season, if two or more teams were equal on points on completion of the group matches, the following criteria were applied to determine the rankings: